carlffisher/OTBHolidaySearchExercise1/README.md

 This is a program that searches data in two Lists constructed from Json files which contain Flight and Hotel data, repectively.
-These files are searched to identify the cheapest available package holiday, (flight and hotel), according to customer requirements such as departure loction and holiday destination.
+These files are searched to identify the cheapest available package holiday, (flight and hotel), according to customer requirements such as departure location and holiday destination.

 The class ExecuteQuery.cs hosts the method CheapestFlightAndHotelPackageQuery, which receives as parameters: customer generated HolidaySearchQuery data, a List of available flights., a List of available Hotels, and a query identifier.